Kaizen Foam Inserts: The Best Foam Cutouts For Tools?

 How to Cut Kaizen Foam to Achieve Maximum Organization

-By this point, you’ve picked the proper depth of foam, it’s arrived, and you’ve got your tools ready.
+By this point, you’ve picked the proper foam depth, it’s arrived, and you’ve got your tools ready.

 Time to start!